Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Ablation study

 Therefore, the configuration used in the experiment with ID 9 was the final proposal for our MinkUNeXt-VINE method because it produced better results.
-When compared to the original backbone, the results of which are displayed under the experiment with ID 2, our method improved by around $+12\%$ and $+18\%$ in the Recall@1\% and Recall@1 metrics, respectively.
+When compared to the original backbone (ID 2), our method improved by around $+12\%$ and $+18\%$ in the Recall@1\% and Recall@1 metrics, respectively.
 Figure \ref{fig:recall_design_changes} displays the Recall@N graph for all of the cases displayed in Table \ref{tab:design_changes_results}.